 Step Four: Reaping the Rewards

 Maggie may well have had further victims, and who knows how long she kept this charade up for.
+But it does seem that it was lucrative.

 Maggie’s plotting has certainly split opinion.
 Some suggest she is clever – having identified an opportunity to make money, and doing so.
 Others have suggested that she was preying on men.